ogus/js-loader/README.md

 #### Object

-This JSON-like structure can be used to avoid writing repetitively the path to a directory containing several scripts.
+`args` can be a *JSON*-like structure, to avoid writing repetitively the path to a directory containing several scripts.

-The keys of the object are used as directory name, and concatenated until the file name
+Each keys of the object is used as a sub-directory name, and each value is used as a file name

 ```js
 JsLoader.load({